sonatype-nexus-community/nexus-repository-cargo/README.md

 #### Run as a Docker container

-`docker run -d -p 8081:8081 --name nexus nexus-repository-cargo`
+`docker run -d -p 8081:8081 --name nexus-repository-cargo nexus-repository-cargo`

 For further information like how to persist volumes check out [the GitHub repo for our official image](https://github.com/sonatype/docker-nexus3).